SecretFan: Synthesizing Realistic Data without Breaking Privacy

 In the past years, Artificial Intelligence (AI) systems have become increasingly prominent in sensitive domains such as health~\cite{liu2024preserving,hernandez2022synthetic}, finance~\cite{assefa2020generating}, and education~\cite{liu2024scaling}.
-Leveraging AI systems in critical systems requires thorough testing and validation---especially since AI systems in those domains are typically trained on personal or critical information, which raises privacy concerns.
-A common problem with those AI systems is that they are vulnerable to Membership Inference Attacks (MIA) or dataset reconstruction attacks, which compromise the confidentiality of the data.
+Leveraging AI systems in such domains requires thorough testing and validation---especially since they are typically trained on highly personal information, which raises privacy concerns.
+Specifically, AI trained in this way is vulnerable to Membership Inference Attacks (MIA) or dataset reconstruction attacks, which compromise the confidentiality of the original data.

-Generally, \emph{data sharing} is required as well for the training, testing, and validation of the AI system.
+Generally, \emph{data sharing} is required for the training, testing, and validation of the AI system.
 This, however, poses a problem: \emph{How can we prevent the leakage or memorization of private or confidential data?} Clearly, you would not want some identifiable information about, say, your health records, to be suddenly reproduced by an AI system.
 Over time, multiple techniques have been suggested to address this problem:

 \begin{description} \item[Anonymization.]
 To avoid the leakage of private data, the data is commonly anonymized before being shared.
-However, this significantly compromises the utility of the data.
-Training a model where, e.g., the age of a person has been modified to age ranges combining five different ages, provides better security indeed, as it is harder to uniquely identify a person, but the model might miss important correlations between the age and other features of the dataset.
-In the literature, it is commonly known that simply anonymizing the data is not the ideal solution towards privacy-preserving AI systems~\cite{schneider2025data}.
+While good in terms of privacy, this significantly compromises utility; training a model where, e.g., the age of a person is replaced with an age range does provide better security, as it is harder to uniquely identify someone, but the model might miss important correlations between age and other features of the dataset.
+Consequently, it's widely accepted that simply anonymizing the data is not an ideal solution for privacy-preserving AI systems~\cite{schneider2025data}.